KokonautInc/GardenLite/README.md

 With this, anyone can create and learn how to develop their own Internet Connected Environmental Sensor in their very own compact enclosure.

+# Assembly Instructions

+- You will need to order your own PCB (eg. JLCPCB, OSHPark, or SeeedStudio).
+You may order the bare boards or have them assembled (the assembly file is included)
+- You will also need to order a NodeMCU and GY-BME280 Breakout (eg. Amazon, AliExpress, Bangood)
+- (TODO) Arduino Upload Instructions

 <img src="https://scontent.fyzd1-3.fna.fbcdn.net/v/t1.0-9/40223499_692554941103694_2889345484952961024_o.jpg?_nc_cat=101&_nc_sid=6e5ad9&_nc_ohc=BRpnVn72rbEAX-4uwJn&_nc_ht=scontent.fyzd1-3.fna&oh=c11c10089c1239ae847cfee91ce2ff8f&oe=5F1E323A" width="640">
 <em>Nylon SLS by 3DPrintUK</em>